-The Special Education Director or designee will ensure that the Joint Agreement prevents and responds to allegations of Title IX Sexual Harassment as follows:
+The Director or designee will ensure that the Joint Agreement prevents and responds to allegations of Title IX Sexual Harassment as follows:

-- 1. Incorporates education and training for school staff pursuant to policy 5:100, Staff Development Program, and as recommended by the Special Education Director, Title IX Coordinator, Nondiscrimination Coordinator, Building Principal, or a Complaint Manager. - 2.
-Notifies applicants for employment, students, parents/guardians, employees, and collective bargaining units of this policy and contact information for the Title IX Coordinator by, at a minimum, prominently displaying them on the Joint Agreement's website, if any, and in each handbook made available to such persons.
+- 1. Ensures that the Joint Agreement's comprehensive health education program in Board policy 6:60, Curriculum Content, incorporates (a) age-appropriate sexual abuse and assault awareness and prevention programs in grades pre-K through 12, and (b) age-appropriate education about the warning signs, recognition, dangers, and prevention of teen dating violence in grades 7-12.
+This includes incorporating student social and emotional development into the Joint Agreement's educational program as required by State law and in alignment with Board policy 6:65, Student Social and Emotional Development. - 2.
+Incorporates education and training for school staff as recommended by the Director, Title IX Coordinator, Nondiscrimination Coordinator, Building Principal, Assistant Building Principal, Dean of Students, or a Complaint Manager. - 3.
+Notifies applicants for employment, students, parents/guardians, employees, and collective bargaining units of this policy and contact information for the Title IX Coordinator by, at a minimum, prominently displaying them on the Mid-State Special Education's website, if any, and in each handbook made available to such persons.